The lowdown (in their own words...)

 Other offices: Truro, St Austell

 What you'll do:Your training contract with us will be fulfilling, challenging and rewarding.
 Undertaking three seats in a variety of contentious and non-contentious areas, you will be able to discuss your preferred choices and be actively involved in your development and progression.
+High-profile and challenging work, extensive client exposure and important responsibilities will all come your way.
 You will be positively encouraged to think outside the box, be creative and come up with ideas that the firm can take forward.
-You will also be part of our professional marketing group where you will share ideas, learn new skills and be a part of the firm's marketing and business development plan.
-Visit our website and have a look at some of our current trainees which will give you a great insight into what is on offer and check out our monthly blog for hints and tips as well as details of what our current and new trainees have been up to!
+You will also be part of our Professional Marketing Group where you will share ideas and learn new skills!

-Perks: Private medical insurance, group life assurance scheme, auto-enrolment pension scheme, employee assistance programme, 25 days' holiday, plus bank and public holidays, day off for your birthday, unique shared ownership and bonus scheme, flexible working and family friendly policies, childcare vouchers, cycle to work scheme, opportunity to join a number of social clubs - free or minimal cost, enhanced maternity and paternity pay
+Perks: Private medical insurance, group life assurance scheme, auto-enrolment pension scheme, employee assistance programme, 25 days holiday, plus bank and public holidays, day off for your birthday, unique shared ownership and bonus scheme, performance related bonus scheme, flexible working and family friendly policies, childcare vouchers, cycle to work scheme, opportunity to join a number of social clubs, enhanced maternity and paternity pay

 Sponsorship:Full funding provided where the LPC has not already been undertaken.